openhab/openhab-webui/bundles/org.openhab.ui/doc/components/oh-slider.md

 </PropBlock>
 <PropBlock type="TEXT" name="unit" label="Unit">
   <PropDescription>
-    Text to append to the label while dragging the cursor
+    Unit for the command sent and also append to the label while dragging the cursor, leave empty to use Item's unit
   </PropDescription>
 </PropBlock>
 <PropBlock type="BOOLEAN" name="releaseOnly" label="Send command only on release">